istio/istio.io/_docs/performance-and-scalability/realistic-app-benchmark.md

 {% include home.html %}

-For realistic application benchmarks we use [IBM's Blue Perf](https://github.com/blueperf).
+For realistic application benchmarks we use [IBM's BluePerf](https://github.com/blueperf).

 The results for each build are published automatically on the [Istio Regression Patrol](https://ibmcloud-perf.istio.io/regpatrol/) site.